Diouo/MSRN-RCAN-SRGAN/README.md

 1. prepare the dataset  [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/) in whatever directory you want, and assign to args in train.py/pretrain.sh
 2. assign the model out path as above too
 3. input: bash pretrain.sh
-4. if you want to monitor the training, use bash tensorboard.sh after you assign the model out paht in bash
+4. if you want to monitor the training, input: bash tensorboard.sh after you assign the model out paht in bash

 ## How to test